Power properties of the two-sample test based on the nearest neighbors graph: Initial technical results

 Finally, the big-O term is bounded by $C_x r^3.$ Hence, by using the same ideas as above we get that the integral of the remainder term can be bounded by $O(r^{d+2}).$ This proves \eqref{eq::surface_integral_asymptotics}.
 Since

 \eqref{eq::ball_integral_asymptotics} follows by integrating the individual expressions from 0 to $r.$ \end{proof}

 A combination of the above results shows that the $k_N$-nearest neighbors of a point all lie at a distance of order smaller than $(k_N/N)^\frac{1}{d}$ from it.
-This is made precise in the following result.
+This is made precise in the following result.\\

-\begin{lemma} Let $k_N = o(N)$ and let $h$ be a density with support $S$ that satisfies the following: \begin{enumerate}[(a)] \item $S$ is compact, convex with $S = \overline{\textnormal{int}(S)}$ and $\partial S$ has Lebesgue measure zero. \item $h$ is thrice continuously differentiable and uniformly bounded below on $S.$ \end{enumerate}
+\begin{lemma} Let $k_N = o(N)$ and let $h$ be a density with support $S$ that satisfies the following: \begin{enumerate}[(a)] \item $S$ is compact, convex with non-empty interior satisfying $S = \overline{\textnormal{int}(S)}$ and $\partial S$ has Lebesgue measure zero. \item $h$ is thrice continuously differentiable and uniformly bounded below on $S.$ \end{enumerate}

-Let $\Gcal_N$ denote the Poisson process with intensity $Nh$, $\Gcal_N(x,r)$ denote the set of points in $\Gcal_N$ lying in $B(x,r)$ and $r_N(K) := \left(K \cdot \dfrac{\max\{k_N,(\log_N)^2\}}{N}\right)^\frac{1}{d}.$ Let $\alpha>0$ be given.
+Let $\Gcal_N$ denote the Poisson process with intensity $Nh$, $\Gcal_N(x,r)$ denote the set of points in $\Gcal_N$ lying in $B(x,r)$ and $r_N(K) := \left(K \cdot \dfrac{\max\{k_N,(\log N)^2\}}{N}\right)^\frac{1}{d}.$ Let $\alpha>0$ be given.\\